MicrosoftDocs/Viva/Viva/insights/personal/teams/viva-insights-praise.md

 audience: Admin
 ---

-# Use the Microsoft Viva Insights praise feature
+# Praise in Viva Insights

-You can use the Praise app to recognize the contributions of your employees and co-workers.
-Praise messages appear as notifications in Teams.
+You can use this feature in the Microsoft Viva Insights app in Teams to recognize the contributions of your employees and co-workers.
+Praise messages are shown as notifications in Microsoft Teams.
 You can have a praise message delivered in a private chat, or for wider recognition, in a Teams channel conversation.

 You can also set reminders to send acclaim on a regular basis to your coworkers.
 See [Set a praise reminder](#set-praise-reminders).